Skip to content

 "The 2-point arc exists in all lacrosse"

-No. The 2-point arc is exclusive to the Premier Lacrosse League (PLL).
+No. The 2-point arc is unique to the Premier Lacrosse League (PLL).
 NCAA, NLL, World Lacrosse, and Olympic lacrosse all use standard 1-point goals only.

 "Face-offs only happen at the start of each quarter"